Human Resources Management

 Related Measures (Efforts to Strengthen Human Capital)

 DNP believes it is important to realize its Business Vision of contributing to society and to create corporate culture that enables employees to simultaneously achieve personal growth and self-fulfillment.
-DNP is deploying a variety of measures to create free-spirited and open workplaces that respect individual values, enable people to raise their own abilities, encourage utmost efforts, and that can promote mutual cooperation for deepening dialogue.
+DNP is deploying a variety of measures to create free-spirited and open and inclusive workplace that respect individual values, enable people to raise their own abilities, encourage utmost efforts, and that can promote mutual cooperation for deepening TAIWA(dialogue).
 DNP is focusing especially on enhancing personnel systems that support independently minded employees and training systems that support self-fulfillment.

-The DNP Group's training system includes level-specific training to understand roles and expectations according to position and grade, as well as selective and compulsory training aimed at improving organizational and team strength, supporting business growth, and supporting autonomous career development.
-Furthermore, we offer a wide range of training programs that employees can participated voluntarily, leading to career advancement both inside and outside the company.
+The DNP Group's training programs include Role-Specific training to understand roles and expectations associated with their positions and grades, as well as selective and mandatory training aimed at improving organizational and team strength, supporting business growth, and supporting autonomous career development.
+Furthermore, we offer a wide range of training programs that employees can participate voluntarily, leading to career advancement both inside and outside the company.

 DNP Group Training System